ecr007/English-World/Phrases-Vocabulary/L.md

 Language Barrier: (noun) refers to the communication difficulty that arises when people who speak different languages are unable to understand each other.

 Lately: (Adverb) Recently; not long ago.
 E.g: She hasn't been looking to well lately.

+Laugh: (verb) is a physical reaction that shows happiness or amusement, usually accompanied by sound or facial expressions.
+Past Tense: Laughed | Past Participle: Laughed | E.g. She couldn't help but laugh when her friend told a funny joke.

+Lazy: (adj) unwilling to work or use energy.
+E.g: He was too lazy to cook.